-Shanks’s work has been published in X-TRA, Performance Matters, Third Text, and the Journal of Dramatic Theory and Criticism.
-Additionally, her work appears in the anthology Theater/Performance Historiography: Time, Space, Matter (Palgrave, 2015), and is forthcoming in a French-language anthology on performance in museums and in Writing the Body: Staging the Other (McFarland Press, 2018).
-She has taught in the Theater Department at the University of California, Los Angeles, in the Glorya Kaufman School of Dance at the University of Southern California, and is currently teaching in the Art Department at the University of Minnesota.
-Shanks also worked at the Hammer Museum in Los Angeles developing and implementing educational programing for K-12, college, and family audiences.
+Shanks’s work has been published in X-TRA, Performance Matters, Third Text, the Journal of Dramatic Theory and Criticism, and is forthcoming in Cultural Dynamics.
+Additionally, her work appears in the anthology Theater/Performance Historiography: Time, Space, Matter (Palgrave, 2015) and in a French-language anthology on performance in museums and in Writing the Body: Staging the Other (McFarland Press, 2018).
+She has taught in the Theater Department at the University of California, Los Angeles, in the Glorya Kaufman School of Dance at the University of Southern California, in the Art Department at the University of Minnesota, in Art and Design at Montclair State University, in the English Department at Pace University, and in Visual Studies at the New School.

 In addition to her academic work, Shanks is a choreographer and performer.
-Most recently, she created work for the non-profit experimental architecture space Materials & Applications and the queer arts festival Install WeHo.
+Most recently, she created works for the non-profit experimental architecture space Materials & Applications in Los Angeles, projects funded through the Graham Foundation and the Foundation for Contemporary Art.
 As a performer she has worked with, amongst others, The Trisha Brown Dance Company, Marina Abramović, Jérôme Bel, Maria Hassabi, and Meredith Monk.